Will-uob/will-uob-notes/_articles/What-is-stable-diffusion.md

 - [Diffusers](https://colab.research.google.com/github/huggingface/notebooks/blob/main/diffusers/diffusers_intro.ipynb),
 - The [video](https://www.youtube.com/watch?v=1CIpzeNxIhU) by Computerphile.

-Stable diffusion can be described as Denoising Diffusion Probabilistic Models, DDPMs, score-based generative models, or simply autoencoders.
-In the first article, they cover the original paper, implementing it in PyTorch.
-There are multiple perspectives[^1] on diffusion models.
-In the first article, they use the discrete-time (latent variable model) perspective, but check out the others as well.
-Note that in this article I'm primarily intrested in summarising the ideas and theoretical side of stable diffusion, to see the code, go onto my Kaggle or Google Colab.

 ## What is a diffusion model.
-Like other generative models, such as GANs, VAEs or Normalisng Flows[^2], diffusion models convert noise from some sample data distribution to a data sample.
-Diffusion models also do this; the network learns gradually to denoise the data, starting from pure noise.
+Like other generative models, such as GANs, VAEs or Normalisng Flows[^1], diffusion models (also known as Denoising Diffusion Probabilistic Models, DDPMs, score-based generative models, or simply autoencoders) convert noise from some sample data distribution to a data sample.
+Diffusion models[^2] also do this; the network learns gradually to denoise the data, starting from pure noise.

 The setup for a diffusion model is in two parts:
 - A fixed forward process $q$, which we define, that gradually adds Gaussian noise[^3] to an image, until you end up with pure noise.